 - 1 ½ cups all-purpose flour

-Preheat oven to 350˚F with a rack in the center of the oven.
-Spray a 5x8 loaf pan (or 3x6-inch pans) generously with baking spray.
+Preheat the oven to 350˚F with a rack in the center.
+Spray an 8x5-inch or 9x5-inch loaf pan (or 3x6-inch pans) generously with baking spray.
 Set aside.

 If using the smaller pans (3x5 or 3x6) bake for 25-35 minutes or until golden brown and a toothpick inserted in the center comes out clean (or internal temperature is 200-205˚F).